deploymenttheory/terraform-provider-jamfpro/docs/resources/package.md

 - `manifest_file_name` (String) The manifest file name.
 - `notes` (String) Notes to display about the package (e.g., who built it and when it was built)
 - `os_requirements` (String) The OS requirements for the Jamf Pro package.
 The package can only be deployed to computers with these operating system versions.
 Each version must be separated by a comma (e.g., '10.6.8, 10.7.x, 10.8')
+- `package_file_source_checksum` (String) An optional checksum value for the package file source.
+Used to trigger a re-upload when the file content changes at an HTTP/HTTPS URL without the URL itself changing.
+For local files, content changes are detected automatically via SHA-256.
+Set this to any value that changes when the remote file changes (e.g., a SHA-256 hash, version string, or build number).
 - `parent_package_id` (String) The parent package ID.
 Defaults to -1 if not specified.
 - `self_heal_notify` (Boolean) Whether to notify for self-heal.
 - `self_healing_action` (String) The self-healing action for the package.
 Defaults to 'nothing' if not specified.